mohammadaliawan/ls-prep/notes.md

 Deletes all items from self that are equal to obj.

 Returns the last deleted item, or nil if no matching item is found.

+### `uniq`
+The `uniq` method removes any duplicate values that exist in an array and returns the result as a new array.
+The unique method doesnot modify the orignal array.

+BY adding the `!` bang operator you can perform the `uniq` method destructively.

+**uniq and uniq! are two different methods for Ruby Arrays.You cannot simply append a ! onto any method and achieve a destructive operation.**

+### `each`

+The `each` method iterates over an array and invokes a block once for each element of an array and passes that element as a parameter.

+### `select`

+This method iterates over an array and returns a new array that includes any elements that return `true` to the expression provided.

+**Returns a new array containing all elements of ary for which the given block returns a true value.**

+###  Methods with a !

+The bang operator (!) at the end of the method name usually indicates that the method will change (or mutate) the caller permanently.
+Unfortunately this is not always the case.
+It is a good rule to be wary of any method that has the bang operator and to make sure to check the Ruby documentation to see if it will behave destructively (the word "destructive" here just means mutating the caller).

+Also, please note that there are methods like pop and push that are destructive, but do not have a ! at the end.
+It's a little confusing in the beginning, but as you write more programs in Ruby, you'll start to get a feel for which methods are destructive and which are not.

+### `.unshift(obj)` => ary

+Prepends objects to the front of self, moving other elements upwards and returns the array.
+This method **mutates the caller**

+### `.include?`

+The `include?` method checks to see if the argument given is included in the array.
+It returns a boolean value.

+### `flatten(level)` => new_ary

+Returns a new array that is a one-dimensional flattening of self.

+That is, for every element that is an array, extract its elements into the new array.

+The optional level argument determines the level of recursion to flatten.

+level 1 means any array in the subject array will extract its elements into the new array.

+### `each_index`  => ary

+iterates through the array like the `each` method however instead of passing in the elements of the array, the index number is passed.
+Returns the orgininal array.

+### `each_with_index` => ary

+passes in both the value and the index to the block of code. first is the value and second is the index.

+### `.sort` => new_ary

+Returns a sorted array.
+It is not destructive.That is, it **doesnot** mutate the caller.

+## `.each` for iteration and `.map` for transformation